A Fokker-Planck Framework for Control of Epidemics: Introduction

 \section{Introduction}

 Since the COVID-19 pandemic, optimal public policy for the control of infectious disease spread has become a problem of acute interest.
 In this manuscript, we propose a novel framework for control of compartmental epidemiological models based on a partial differential equation (PDE) constrained optimization problem involving the Fokker-Planck equation associated with a stochastic differential equation modeling spread of a generic infectious disease.
+This work serves to fill a gap in the literature.
+While the Fokker-Planck control formulation has been successfully used in models from biology and the applied sciences, it has not been applied to mathematical epidemiology.
+We contend that the framework is particularly apt for mathematical epidemiology for a few reasons detailed below.

 Several authors studied general optimal control of basic epidemiological models even before the onset of the COVID-19 pandemic \cite{OCgen1,OCgen2,OCgen3}, and since the pandemic, there have been more targeted studies regarding various facets of epidemic control such as quarantine implementation \cite{OCQ1,OCQ2,OCQ3}, vaccination strategies \cite{OCvax1,OCvax2,OCvax3}, spatial heterogeneity \cite{OCspatial1,OCspatial2,OCspatial3}, and human behavioral effects \cite{OCbehavior1,OCbehavior2,OCbehavior3}.
 Several of these resources consider control of systems involving stochastic effects, but since they rely on classical results such as the (stochastic) Pontryagin maximum principle \cite[Ch.
 2.5]{FlemingRishel}, \cite[Ch.
 3.3]{YongZhou}, they require deterministic initial data.